Or download our app "Guided Lessons by Education.com" on your device's app store.

-Students will be able to find and sort words according to their vowel sounds.
+Students will be able to find and sort words by distinguishing their short or long vowel sounds.

 - Tell the class we will be playing a dice game with vowel sounds.

 - Introduce the concept of a column, or vertical section.
 Contrast it with a row.

 Explicit Instruction/Teacher modeling(10 minutes)

 - Ask a volunteer to assist you in showing the class the Shake and Roll Vowel game.

 - Give the helper and yourself the long and short vowel sheets, books, magazines, newspaper, dice, and pencils.
 The shorter person goes first.

 - Read aloud the directions from the worksheet.